Tenerife Carnival 2025

 Lena and I at the Carnival

-We didn’t really want to drive, and we might not fit in the bus on the way back, so we bought a transfer for €22 at the local travel agency to take us there and back without any hassle.
-By 2 PM, everyone was already taking the best spots for viewing.
+We didn’t really want to drive, and we might not have fit on the bus for the return trip, so we bought a transfer at a local travel agency for €22 to take us there and back without any hassle.
+By 2 pm, everyone was already taking the best viewing spots.

 DSC00751